Bobby Baker: Scandal

+"One time I was in there and Ellen Rometsch was at my table.
+She was as pretty as Elizabeth Taylor.
+She was married to a sergeant in the German Army, but stationed at their embassy in Washington.
+She was sort of like me.
+She was ambitious.
+She'd come from Germany broke."

+Baker alleged that one of "President Kennedy's best friends and his wingman, [lobbyist] Bill Thompson was there too, and he came over to me and he said, 'where in the hell did you get this beautiful girl?'
+And Bill Thompson asked me if she could go have dinner with the President.
+So I arranged for Ellen Rometsch to go to Bill Thompson's apartment and he took her to the White House on many occasions."

 Rometsch was of German origin.
 As a youth, she had been a Socialist Unity Party member in East Germany before fleeing with her parents and then coming to the United States.

 In 1962, Baker established the Serv-U Corporation with his friend, Fred Black.
 The company was designed to provide vending machines for companies working for programs established under federal grants.
 Though a part of numerous other deals involving both politics and private financial affairs, this particular business venture would cause a scandal.

 In November 1962, electronic microphones ("bugs") in Ed Levinson's office at the Fremont Hotel in Las Vegas picked up references to Baker.
 The FBI agent notified FBI chief J. Edgar Hoover of the references early in 1963 because, "I thought it was important for Washington to be aware of the possible political influence of Ed Levinson."

 Levinson and Benjamin Seigelbaum arranged with an Oklahoma City bank for a $400,000 start-up loan for the Serv-U Corporation to buy equipment and supplies.

 The Serv-U Corporation deal became the subject of allegations of conflict of interest and corruption after a disgruntled former government contractor, represented by David Carliner, sued Baker and Black in civil court.
 That lawsuit eventually generated a great deal of press.